mraniki/tt/README.md

 V1.2
 - Update the buy/sell parsing logic to align dex and cex format and manage missing argument error with default values for SL/TP and Q
+- Better error handling (empty balance for order taking in CEX)
 - More testing

 V1.3